cucumber-attic/website/apps/dynamic/views/_posts/intro-to-bdd-and-tdd.md

 - Contradiction.
 - xDD

 We’ll start off with an introduction to TDD.
 I’ll go through that quite quickly because I guess most of you reading this are already doing that.
-Then, I’ll spend a little more time on BDD and then deal with the contradictions between the two, before getting slightly more philosophic with XDD.
+Then, I’ll spend a little more time on BDD and then deal with the contradictions between the two, before getting slightly more philosophical with xDD.

 ## What is TDD?
 ![alt text](https://cucumber.io/images/blog/seb-accu/write-failing-test.png "Write a failing test")